Reporting a Complaint

-Before proceeding, it is important to determine if the nurse is a RN, GN, RN(AAP), RN(NP) or a RN(GNP).
-While there are many different types of nurses in Saskatchewan, the SRNA is the regulatory body only for SRNA Members.
+Before proceeding, it is important to determine if the nurse is a RN, GN, RN(AAP), NP or a GNP.
+While there are many different types of nurses in Saskatchewan, the CRNS is the regulatory body only for CRNS Members.

-Use the RN Verification Tool to find out if the nurse you are concerned about is an SRNA Member.
-If the nurse is not a SRNA Member, you will need to contact either RPNAS who regulates RPNs or SALPN who regulates LPNs.
+Use the Nurse License Check to find out if the nurse you are concerned about is an CRNS Member.
+If the nurse is not a CRNS Member, you will need to contact either RPNAS who regulates RPNs or SALPN who regulates LPNs.

 Have you tried to resolve your complaint already?